AmberBentley/content-feu/pages/design-1/font-pairings.md

 Often sans serif fonts are used for the content text of the page, and serif fonts used for the headings.
 Contrast is useful, for example, if you are using a decorative font for headings, it would be good to use a simple sans serif font for the body text.

 You can pair a subtle, simple typeface for the body text with a bold font for the headings.
+[See more here](https://fontjoy.com/)

 Using too many fonts on the website may confuse users and clutter the design.
 Using only two to three fonts is optimal, with a primary font for the headings, a secondary font for the main body text, and an accent font used in specific places on the web page, such as for calls to action and quotes.